JimCampagno/GCD-iOS/README.md

 The numbers 0 through 3 represent separate tasks and they are firing off synchronously, one after the other.
 0 starts off and 1 will not start off until 0 is complete.
 When 0 is complete, 1 will fire off.
 Note that 1 will not fire off until 0 is finished (done means the task is finished).
 After 1 is finished, 2 will begin and so on.

-Synchronous tasks block.
-Tasks don't execute at the same time, they execute one after the other.
+This behavior exhibited by synchronous tasks is referred to as blocking.
+Tasks that force tasks behind them to wait until they are complete are blocking.
+This forces the tasks to execute one after the other.

 ### Synchronous